-Degree Type

-Bachelor of Science With Concentrations in Health Information Management Systems and Public Health
+Degree Type Bachelor of Science With Concentrations in Health Information Management Systems and Public Health organizations.

-120 credits, 20 months Program Objectives The Healthcare Administration Bachelor of Science completion program with concentrations in health information management systems and public health is designed to prepare students for positions that manage and use the release of protected healthcare and the staff performing these functions in healthcare organizations.
 The program focuses on the skills related to healthcare administration, revenue cycle management, and data management which will prepare the student for employment in a variety of healthcare organizations.
 Bryan University delivers this program through dynamic, adaptive, experiential learning that includes personalized instruction and coaching.